Domain-driven design for AI agents: a beginner-friendly guide

 Pydantic enforces invariants and validates data at runtime.
 Use it for entities, value objects, and especially for validating LLM outputs.

-Pydantic AI takes this further: it ensures LLM responses conform to your domain schemas.
-Define an AddTaskCommand with required fields, and Pydantic AI validates that the LLM's JSON output matches before you act on it.
-This brings structure to the chaotic world of AI outputs.
+Pydantic AI takes this further: it enforces that LLM responses match your domain schemas.
+Define an AddTaskCommand with required fields, and Pydantic AI validates the model's JSON output before your code touches it.

 DDD helper libraries

-Most Python developers skip these and use vanilla classes with Pydantic, but they're worth exploring for large projects.
+Most Python developers skip these and use vanilla classes with Pydantic, but they are worth exploring for large projects.

 Event-driven tooling